Healthcare Modernisation in Northern Cyprus: A System in Transformation

 Digital Health Systems (E-Sağlık and HBYS)

-Public healthcare has adopted Hospital Information Management Systems (HBYS) and E-Sağlık platforms, enabling:
+Public healthcare has adopted Hospital Information Management Systems (HBYS) and E-Sağlık platforms.
+These systems enable:

 Centralised patient records